jeffreysbrother/storefront-child/README.md

 But this results in my child theme CSS being duplicated down the page ... and the initial enqueue showing up **before** the parent theme CSS.
 WTF?

 To fix this, the only styles I've decided to enqueue are Bootstrap styles.
 It appears that the parent theme and child theme CSS load correctly without doing anything.

+### stripe

+To work in live mode, Stripe requires an SSL certificate.

+### layout, styles

+After switching to .scss, the compiled styles from css/ are getting enqueued BEFORE the parent theme styles.
+This needs to be fixed.